 USF Bulls Market

 A decades-old tradition, the USF Market's original venue was in the mall behind the University Center, which was eventually rebuilt and renamed the Phyllis P. Marshall Center.
-While the Marshall Center was under renovation, the market moved to the walkway between Cooper Hall and the Sun Dome.
-Today the market is back where it belongs, in the beautiful MLK Plaza behind the new Marshall Student Center.
+Today the market is back where it belongs-- in the beautiful MLK Plaza behind the new Marshall Student Center.
 Every Wednesday during the fall and spring terms, the market fills with students, staff and faculty eager to find a bargain, eat lunch and catch up with friends and colleagues.